OUR TOP REASONS TO EAT ORGANIC

 Whist trying to isolate the health benefits of nutrients is difficult, many antioxidants have been linked to a reduced risk of chronic diseases, including cardiovascular diseases, neurodegenerative diseases and certain cancers.

-and lower incidence of pesticide residues in organically grown crops: a systematic literature review and meta-analyses,
+1 Higher antioxidant and lower cadmium concentrations and lower incidence of pesticide residues in organically grown crops: a systematic literature review and meta-analyses, Branski 2014, published in British Journal of Nutrition

 We care about our livestock & the environment